These days, numerous gadgets, ever-present Internet, TV,

 rolled ankles.
 Several slips on wet stones, resulting in unplanned creek-dipping

-sessions.
+the subsequent slamming into the stones below.
 A dry tree branch once fell down like a missile about ten meters away

 from where we were hiking.
 Good times.